 - 2.10 The baseline information allows for the identification of existing sustainability issues, including problems as required by the SEA Regulations. - 2.11 Key sustainability issues facing Oadby and Wigston Borough and an analysis of their likely evolution without the new Local Plan are detailed in Chapter 3.
-Key sustainability issues for Oadby and Wigston Borough were originally identified in the SA Scoping Report and have been reviewed as part of the preparation of this SA Report in light of the updated policy review and baseline information.
+Key sustainability issues for Oadby and Wigston Borough were originally identified in the SA Scoping Report and have been kept under review since then in light of the updated policy review and baseline information.